 - Reasonably priced: Your PSP exchange rates shouldn’t make you want to run for the hills.
 Ensure their pricing is affordable and fair.
 To preserve your funds, try to find a PSP that doesn’t apply any charges.

-Don’t Be Afraid to Dodge Money-Sucking Currency Converters
+Dodge Money-Sucking Currency Converters

 If you aren’t budget-conscious, you have excellent margins, and you don’t mind Amazon taking yet another slice of your earnings, Amazon’s Currency Converter for Sellers is probably for you.